This refreshing homemade strawberry ice cream requires only 3 simple ingredients and 10 minutes of your time! No ice cream machine is needed!

 - Quick recipe – because there are only a few ingredients and a simple process, this ice cream is ready in no time!

-- Refreshing – I always go for refreshing summer treats that sweet but not overly sweet (Raspberry Mint Ice Pops are one of those as well!).
+- Refreshing – I always go for refreshing summer treats that sweet but not overly sweet (Raspberry Ice Pops are one of those as well!).

 This homemade strawberry ice cream is my mom’s favorite and she makes it every summer.